 “Science fiction is any idea that occurs in the head and doesn’t exist yet, but soon will, and will change everything for everybody, and nothing will ever be the same again.
 As soon as you have an idea that changes some small part of the world you are writing science fiction.
 It is always the art of the possible, never the impossible.” — Ray Bradbury

 A tour-able permanent landmark museum commemorating Ray Bradbury’s life and work is in Waukegan.
 You can find the Ray Bradbury Experience Museum at 13 North Genesee Street.

 A small park in Waukegan is also named after the author.
 It was designated as an American Library Association Literary Landmark on March 19, 2019, according to the Chicago Tribune, and is located at 41 North Park Avenue.
-It is approximately a block from his boyhood home in Waukegan (approximate population 88,000), which is not open to the public.
+It is approximately a block from the author’s boyhood home, which is not open to the public, in the mid-size town of Waukegan.

 A statue honoring his birthday was unveiled outside the Waukegan Public Library in 2019.
 Read the article here: https://www.chicagotribune.com/suburbs.